Nonprofits & Scholarships

 - LaGrange and/or West Point, Georgia

-For more than fifteen years, the WestPoint Fund has invested in projects that serve the communities of LaGrange and WestPoint, Georgia, and Lanett, Opelika and Valley, Alabama.
+For sixteen years, the WestPoint Fund has invested in projects that serve the communities of LaGrange and WestPoint, Georgia, and Lanett, Opelika and Valley, Alabama.
 And through these projects, great work has been done to serve countless individuals.

 The committee recognizes that now more than ever, nonprofits are embracing flexibility and rethinking how they provide services.
 In light of this shift, the committee, too, revisited the funding priorities of the WestPoint Fund in 2020 and considered how its limited funds could best support efforts to serve the community.